DuyChinh/eduMapBE/src/docs/API-Exams.md

 - Questions can be added/removed from exams dynamically
 - Question order can be customized per exam
 - Marks can be customized per exam
+- **Simple Design**: No custom overrides - questions maintain their original content
 - **Subject Validation**: When `subjectId` is provided, all questions must belong to the same subject
 - **Mixed Subjects**: When no `subjectId` is provided, questions from different subjects are allowed